Is “Right Person, Wrong Time” Real?

 4. Personal struggles

-If someone is dealing with personal struggles such as mental health issues, financial hardship, or any other challenges, they may not have the emotional capacity to invest in a relationship.
-This can be particularly hard to deal with because not only do you end up having to process the fact that you are going your separate ways, but you also want to be there for the person and support them through their struggles.
+If someone is dealing with personal struggles, such as mental health issues or financial hardship, they may not have the emotional capacity to invest in a relationship.
+This can be particularly hard to deal with because not only do you end up having to process the fact that you are going your separate ways, but you also want to be there for the other person and support them through their struggles.

 5. Different stages of life

-If there is a significant age difference or one person is looking for something serious while the other isn’t ready for a relationship, this can create an imbalance.
-People go through different stages and experiences at their own pace, so it’s important to be mindful of where someone is at before pursuing a relationship.
+If there is a significant age difference or two people are mentally at different stages of life, this can be an obstacle.
+People go through different stages of life at different times, so it’s important to be mindful of where someone is at before pursuing a relationship.
 For example, someone might want to prioritize friends or traveling before settling down.

 6. Personal growth and development

 Sometimes, people go through major periods of personal growth and development that require their full focus.
 This can involve therapy, self-discovery, or pursuing personal goals.
 These pursuits can take up a huge amount of energy, leaving little room for a relationship.
-The main positive of this reason is that when the person is ready, they are generally in a healthier and happier place to enter into a relationship.
+The main positive of this reason is that when the person is ready, they are generally in a healthier and happier place to build a future with someone.

 7. Geographical distance

 Geographical distance can be a factor when it comes to the right or wrong timing.
 Long-distance relationships require a different dynamic.
-If one person feels that the distance is too much of an obstacle or they don’t feel they have the resources to maintain the relationship, then it may not be the right time for them.
+If one person feels that the distance is too much of a barrier or they don’t feel they have the resources to maintain the relationship, then it may not be the right time for them.

 Life can be unpredictable, and sometimes timing truly is a factor in the success of a relationship.
 Just because someone isn’t able to commit to a relationship at that particular time doesn’t necessarily mean they don’t care for you or see a future with you.